egzonpllana/Musicly/README.md

 # Swifty Protocol-Oriented Dependency Injection #
 Musicly - iOS App.

-    Musicly is an app for searching songs and albums on LastFm endpoints and storing musics to Realm database.
+    Musicly is an app for searching songs and albums on LastFm endpoints and store musics to Realm database.
     End points that are being used: https://www.last.fm/ (http://ws.audioscrobbler.com/)

 ## Cocoapods ##